hfoffani/webprofiler/README.md

 - download the image
 - run

+    docker run -v /tmp:/data herchu/webprofiler /headless/webprofiler/webprofiler.sh /data/w3c.tst

-Because of the complexity of the base image '' I am using it displays a lot of messages at startup.
+Because of the complexity of the base image `consol/ubuntu-xfce-vnc` I am using it displays a lot of messages at startup.
 I will rebuild it using thinner layers of dependencies.